JiminSongSoftware/Nexus/README.md

 ## Contributing

-This project is open-source and welcomes contributions from the community.
-If you are interested in contributing, please feel free to fork this repository and submit a pull request.
+This endeavor is open-source and embraces contributions from the community.
+If you have an interest in contributing, please feel at liberty to duplicate this repository and propose a pull request.

 ## License